Ocean Liner and Travel Brochures

 SS Belgenland - Red Star Line - 1924

-A 1924 brochure from the Red Star Line features their flagship, the SS Belgenland and her many amenities available for first-class passengers.
+A 1924 brochure from the Red Star Line features their flagship, the SS Belgenland, and its many amenities available for first-class passengers.
 Numerous photographs and illustrations document the opulence and service provided by the Red Star Line.

 Third Class Rates - Red Star Line - 7 October 1925

-Third Class Through Booking Outbound Rates to Europe, Children & Infants' Ocean Fares, and Approximate Third Class British Rail Rates, 7 October 1925, Red Star Line Fleet, and more.
+Third Class, Through Booking Outbound Rates to Europe, Children and Infants' Ocean Fares, and Approximate Third Class British Rail Rates, 7 October 1925, Red Star Line Fleet, and more.

 Second Class Rates - Red Star Line - 1926

-January 1926 brochure containing second class rates for the Red Star Line steamships Belgenland and Lapland for routes between New York and Antwerp.
-European Rail and Steamer Fares and interior and exterior photographs for both ships are included.
+January 1926 brochure contained second-class rates for the Red Star Line steamships Belgenland and Lapland for routes between New York and Antwerp.
+It includes European Rail and Steamer Fares and interior and exterior photographs for both ships.

 Scandinavian-American Line